 There is a wide range of sizes available for the Apple iPad, and unless you know you’ll be doing enormous illustrations for your work, you can get away with purchasing the Mini.

-Just make sure that whatever you are buying is compatible with the Apple Pencil, which is essential for designers.
+Just make sure that whatever you buy is compatible with the Apple Pencil, which is essential for designers.

 5. Desktop: iMac